rogerlew/markdown-extract/docs/markdown-doc/README.md

 Integration tests live under `tests/markdown-doc/` and currently mirror the markdown tree from `/workdir/wepppy`.
 Regenerate the snapshot with the copy script noted in the Cross-Cutting Foundations plan when upstream documentation changes.

+## Configuration Loading

+The `markdown-doc-config` crate resolves configuration using the precedence stack defined in the spec:

+1. CLI override (`--config`)
+2. `.markdown-doc.toml` in the working directory
+3. `.markdown-doc.toml` at the git repository root
+4. Built-in defaults

+Loader output is a typed `Config` struct covering `project`, `catalog`, and `lint` settings.
+Headings, glob patterns, and lint rule identifiers are validated on load, and each resolved layer is tracked via `ConfigSources` so higher-level crates can surface provenance in diagnostics.

 ## Roadmap

 The accompanying `markdown-doc.plan.nd` file tracks phased milestones (MVP, Quality Gates, Refactoring Support, Intelligence).
 Update the checklists as features land to keep the roadmap accurate.